aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 ![Overview BEAM Architecture](/images/beam-on-kda/beam-on-kda/app-properties.png)

-And these properties can be access from your code by extending [FlinkPipelineOptions](https://github.com/aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/blob/678096fcd8451f0d4d98871a3d3d97c63384d1fa/src/main/java/com/amazonaws/samples/beam/taxi/count/TaxiCountOptions.java#L31) as so:
+And these properties can be accessed from your code by extending [FlinkPipelineOptions](https://github.com/aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/blob/678096fcd8451f0d4d98871a3d3d97c63384d1fa/src/main/java/com/amazonaws/samples/beam/taxi/count/TaxiCountOptions.java#L31) as so:

 ```
 ...